-Those that are either close to retirement or have already retired are most likely to have the assets required set aside that can be used for the purchase of a park home.
+Those that are either close to retirement or have already retired are most likely to have the assets required to set aside that can be used for the purchase of a park home.
 If you plan to make a complete move from your current home to a mobile home, selling your home to free up the funds tied in will most likely leave you with additional money in your pocket following the sale and purchase due to the difference in value between mobile and traditional bricks and mortar homes.

-In order to sell your home in order to finance your move, you must have either completely paid off your mortgage or be in positive equity (where the value of the property exceeds the outstanding amount of the mortgage).
+In order to sell your home and finance your move, you must have either completely paid off your mortgage or be in positive equity (where the value of the property exceeds the outstanding amount of the mortgage).
 To finance your caravan, you should carefully budget for the costs involved, particularly if some of the funds raised from the sale of your home will be used to settle any outstanding repayments.
 You will also have to consider the time it could potentially take to sell your current home, as well as any renovation costs to repair any damage and/or redecoration needed to attract a buyer.

 A quicker way of selling your current house to free up funds to finance a mobile home investment is to call on the services of a part-exchange company.
 This will do away with a potentially long and drawn-out negotiation period, as well as the stress of needing to find a new buyer because one has pulled out at the last moment.